-Requires school district homeless liaisons to ensure parents of homeless pupils are informed of educational and related opportunities available to their children and are provided with meaningful opportunities to participate in education of their children.
-Unaccompanied youth, such as teen parents not living with their parents/guardian or students that have run away or have been pushed out of their homes, have access to these same rights.
+Requires every local education agency to appoint a homeless liaison to ensure parents students experiencing homelessness are informed of educational and related opportunities available to their children and are provided with meaningful opportunities to participate in education of their children.
+Unaccompanied youth, such as teen parents not living with their parent/guardian or students that have run away or have been pushed out of their homes, have access to these same rights.
 Contact Student Services at (760) 883-2703 Ext.
 4805013 for more information.